revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <blockquote markdown="1">

 - Flow: `angular.json`-> `main.ts` -> `AppModule` -> `AppModule` -> `index.html`.
-- Every Angular app consists of a file named `angular.json` .
-This file will contain all the configurations of the app.
-While building the app, the builder looks at this file to find the entry point of the application.
+- Every Angular app consists of a file named `angular.json` .This file will contain all the configurations of the app.While building the app, the builder looks at this file to find the entry point of the application.

 ![image](https://user-images.githubusercontent.com/103101208/185569359-55632ef6-971e-47d9-a7bf-96a1de37026e.png)

 - Inside the build section, the main property of the options object defines the entry point of the application which in this case is `main.ts`.
 - `main.ts` is the entry point of the angular application.
-- The `main.ts` file creates a browser environment for the application to run, and, along with this, it also calls a function called bootstrap module, which bootstraps the application.
-These two steps are performed in the following order inside the `main.ts` file:
+- The `main.ts` file creates a browser environment for the application to run, and, along with this, it also calls a function called bootstrap module, which bootstraps the application.These two steps are performed in the following order inside the `main.ts` file:

 ![image](https://user-images.githubusercontent.com/103101208/185569651-35a2ba9f-73fc-43c6-8548-0a24daac640b.png)
 - In the above line of code, `AppModule` is getting bootstrapped.
-- The `AppModule` is declared in the `app.module.ts` file.
-This module contains declarations of all the components.
+- The `AppModule` is declared in the `app.module.ts` file.This module contains declarations of all the components.
 - Below is an example of the `app.module.ts` file:

 ![image](https://user-images.githubusercontent.com/103101208/185569778-9ff0d34a-b0e2-4701-a1db-21919ebd3ad7.png)

 - As one can see in the above file, `AppComponent` is getting bootstrapped.
-- This component is defined in the `app.component.ts` file.
-This file interacts with the webpage and serves data to it.
+- This component is defined in the `app.component.ts` file.This file interacts with the webpage and serves data to it.
 - Below is an example of the `app.component.ts` file:

  ![image](https://user-images.githubusercontent.com/103101208/185569886-8ca076a7-6633-4d61-beb5-0d673014b347.png)

-- After this, Angular calls the `index.html` file.
-This file consequently calls the root component that is `app-root`.
+- After this, Angular calls the `index.html` file.This file consequently calls the root component that is `app-root`.
 - This is how the `index.html` file looks:

 ![image](https://user-images.githubusercontent.com/103101208/185569990-6c67e5b0-d9a6-4340-b2f0-dcd9a9f738c5.png)

 - The HTML template of the root component is displayed inside the `<app-root>` tags.
-- This is how every angular application works.
-Or This is how angular applications get bootstrapped.
+- This is how every angular application works.Or This is how angular applications get bootstrapped.

 </blockquote>
 </details>

 ---

-4. How SPA is different from traditional webapplicationsn?
+4.How SPA is different from traditional webapplicationsn?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)